Last Updated on September 7, 2020 by Rodrigo @ OutofYourComfortZone

 With the genocide and Armenia’s current conflict with Azerbaijan, it should come as no surprise that the borders between these countries are closed off to travelers and locals alike.

 In other words, if you plan to visit Azerbaijan or Turkey during your trip, you may need to head up to Georgia to do your border crossings.
-Or if you plan to visit all 3 Caucusus countries, you’ll need to put Georgia in between Armenia and Azerbaijan.
+Or if you plan to visit all 3 Caucasus countries, you’ll need to put Georgia in between Armenia and Azerbaijan.

 11. It’s probably easier to go to Azerbaijan before Armenia, rather than the other way around